thorole/encryptinator/README.md

 ### Typography
 The font used for this website was carefully chosen, as it is very important that the font supports the feeling of working with the command line.
 The website uses a font from [Google Fonts'](https://fonts.google.com/) library called [Fira Code](https://fonts.google.com/specimen/Fira+Code?selection.family=Fira+Code&sidebar.open&query=fira+code).
 This is font that has very much in common with your typical command line font, and most importantly, it's a monotype font.
-This is the only font used throughout the website.
+This is the only font used throughout the website, in order to enhance the feeling of a command line interface.

  ### Colors
  The color theme of the website is very simplistic.
 All text is green, while backgrounds alternate between black and dark grey.
 Black and grey is very important to provide some variation against the green text.
 It also serves the purpose of separating the three main parts of the website.

  There are a few instances across the website where a tone of white is used.
-Most of these instances are for text that needs to stand out, like in the learn section and the alternating green/white "start game" button.
+Most of these instances are for text that needs to stand out, like in the learn section and the alternating green/white "start game" button, but also on hover on links in the navbar.

  A tone of orange is used for all error messages in the encryption forms and in the game.